-Pascale Chapdelaine is Associate Professor at the University of Windsor Faculty of Law.
+Pascale Chapdelaine is Associate Professor at the University of Windsor, Faculty of Law.
 Her research looks at the interaction between intellectual property, property and contracts, as well as to how new technologies and automated business processes shape consumers' rights and expectations.
-Her book project Copyright User Rights, Contracts and the Erosion of Property (Oxford University Press, 2016) seeks to define the rights of recipients of information products in an ever changing technological environment.
+Her book: Copyright User Rights, Contracts and the Erosion of Property (Oxford University Press, 2017) explores the rights users have to books, articles, software, music, film, and other works protected by copyright, in an ever changing technological environment.

 Prior to joining the Faculty of Law in 2014, Pascale Chapdelaine practised law for over fourteen years as Vice-President, and legal counsel at Bell Canada and BCE Inc. in intellectual property and commercial law, and as associate at the Montreal-based law firm Lavery de Billy in corporate, commercial and securities law.

 Professor Chapdelaine has received various awards for her research and publications, including a Joseph-Armand Bombardier CGS Doctoral Award (SSHRC).